Are you interested in using compound lifts in your workout program?

 After reading this article, you will learn

-- what the 6 best compound exercises are,
+- what the 6 best compound movements are,

 - how to modify them to fit your skill level, and

-- how to create a complete workout plan for yourself.
+- how to create a complete workout plan using these exercises.

 Although we are doctors and personal trainers, we are not your doctors.
 The content on this site is for informational purposes only and should not substitute the advice from your healthcare professional.
 All kinds of exercise and dietary activities are potentially dangerous, and those who do not seek counsel from the appropriate health care authority assume the liability of any injury which may occur.
 Please read our full Disclaimer for more information.
 Also, this post may contain affiliate links: meaning we may receive a commission if you use them.